- Phone number

 Friday 3.15pm or 4.30pm

 About me and my therapy practiceTalking can be difficult, especially about the matters that concern or confuse us.
-But it can also be transformative.
+But it can also be helpful.

-To help this process, I seek to make the counselling experience a welcoming environment, where clients feel truly heard as well as supported.
+To help this process, I seek to provide a place where clients feel truly heard as well as supported.

-In addition to my private work, I have been a volunteer counsellor in various agencies, including Sanctuary House Men’s Shelter, and two organisations where I was the founder of the service, namely; The Royal British Legion (counsellor to ex-services) and The Durrell Wildlife Conservation Trust (staff counsellor).
+In addition to my private work, I have substantial experience as a volunteer counsellor in various agencies, including Sanctuary House Men’s Shelter, and two organisations where I was the founder of the service, namely; The Royal British Legion (counsellor to ex-services) and The Durrell Wildlife Conservation Trust (staff counsellor).

 Every person is welcome.

-For much of my professional career I have been a Chartered Surveyor (RICS) at an International Consultancy.
-Combined, Surveying and Counselling have exposed me to a wide variety of people and circumstances.
+For much of my professional career I have been a Chartered Surveyor (RICS).
+Combined, my experience within both Surveying and Counselling have exposed me to a wide variety of people and circumstances.
 But whatever role I provide, I always seek to deliver a professional service.

 Sessions are 50mins in length.
 The main therapy is 45 mins with the final five mins to consider the work, themes that have emerged for future consideration, and generally wrap up the session.